seozihyeon/2024-Solution-Challenge/README.md

 ## 🔧 How to Use

 - **Frontend**
-1. Install and run apk on Android device
+1. Install and run `app-release.apk` on Android device

 - **Backend**